Discrete-time, discrete-state multistate Markov models from the perspective of algebraic statistics: Maximum likelihood estimation and likelihood geometry

 \section{Maximum likelihood estimation and likelihood geometry}

 In this section, we compare classical statistical maximum likelihood estimation with algebraic approaches.
 We show that for homogeneous multistate Markov models the algebraic formulation leads to more challenging questions than the classical statistical approach.
+In Proposition~\ref{prop:model_is_not_equal_to_variety_interesected_with_probability_simplex} we show that, in general, $\mathcal{M} \neq \mathcal{V} \cap \Delta_{|S|^n-1}$ for homogeneous multistate Markov models.
+This result is obtained by comparing maximum likelihood estimates for the two models.